Are You Making Ethical Decisions During the Digital Transformation Process?

 Confirmation bias is probably the most well-known example, where individuals seek or interpret information in a way that that confirms their beliefs, hypotheses or expectations and dismisses opinions and information that are contrary to these.
 ‘Cherry-picking’ data that will be used for analysis, research or testing purposes is one potential consequence of confirmation bias and one that could raise ethical concerns with those expecting such activities to be performed with a high level of integrity and impartiality.

-Digital transformation programmes are especially at risk of a bias often Showing any form of favouritism to clients, suppliers and subcontractors are probably one of the more challenging dilemmas consultants are likely to experience during their engagements.
+Digital transformation programmes are especially at risk of bias often showing any form of favouritism to clients, suppliers and subcontractors are probably one of the more challenging dilemmas consultants are likely to experience during their engagements.
 The most likely reason for this is that the boundaries between demonstrating loyalty to stakeholders and behaving in a

 way that gives them an unfair advantage are not always clear.
 For example, is it acceptable to give a favoured supplier information concerning a competitor’s quote so the supplier has a better chance of offering the best quote?